willake/vreactable/README.md

 ## More questions?

 If the question is regarding resonite, a possible solution is to visit [Resonite discord](https://discord.gg/resonite).

 If it is a question about the code, you can contact me by emailing huienlin.game@gmail.com

 ## How to run from source code (Technical)

-The environement I ran this code is Python `3.11.7`.
-If you are new to Python, I would recommend look into pyenv (If you are using Windows, there is a [specific version for Windows](https://github.com/pyenv-win/pyenv-win).)
+The environement I ran this code is Python `3.10.11`.
+If you are new to Python, I would recommend looking into pyenv for installing python.
+It provides a easier way to manage different versions of Python and also prevent corrupting the environment, which happens very often.
+(If you are using Windows, there is a [specific version for Windows](https://github.com/pyenv-win/pyenv-win).)

 To install required packages, run